-This funding programme enables promising and ambitious curators to pursue new avenues of collecting for their museums, and at the same time build critical professional skills.
+This funding programme enables promising and ambitious curators to build critical professional skills by pursuing new avenues of collecting for their museums.

-- Promote the value of research-led collecting and foster curatorial expertise at individual and institutional levels, thus enriching museum practice over the long term.
+Through the New Collecting Awards programme we aim to support the next generation of curatorial leaders across the UK.
+The awards promote the value of research-led collecting and foster curatorial expertise at both individual and institutional levels, enriching museum practice long-term.

 Who can apply?

-We would expect most applicants to be in full- or part-time employment at an accredited museum or art gallery.
-However, we will in exceptional circumstances accept applications from freelance curators or researchers, provided they can demonstrate that they will be officially affiliated with an accredited museum or gallery for the duration of the project, and that there will be a longer-term institutional impact as a result of their participation.
+We expect applicants to be in full- or part-time employment at a fully or provisionally accredited museum or gallery.
+We will also consider applications from freelance curators or researchers, provided they can demonstrate that they will be officially affiliated with an accredited museum or gallery for the duration of the project and that their participation will have a longer-term institutional impact.

-Curators can apply for any amount up to the total amount of funding available in the round, but will be expected to demonstrate that the sum is reasonable and proportionate in relation to the proposed types and number of works they wish to collect.
+Typical grant awards fall between £50,000 and £80,000.
+Curators can apply for any amount but will be expected to demonstrate that the sum is reasonable and proportionate in relation to the types and number of works they propose to collect.

-A ring-fenced allocation for professional development will be 10% of the total sum awarded, up to a maximum of £5,000.
+The allocation for professional development is ringfenced at 10% of the total sum awarded.

-Please note that the Art Fund may choose to award a reduced grant for planned acquisitions or professional development at our own discretion.
+Please note that we retain the right to award a reduced grant for either planned acquisitions or professional development at our own discretion.

 The New Collecting Awards have been made possible by a number of generous individuals and trusts including the Esmée Fairbairn Foundation, the Ruddock Foundation for the Arts, the Wolfson Foundation, the Headley Trust, the Vivmar Foundation, the KMF Maxwell Stuart Charitable Trust and the Coral Samuel Charitable Trust.